Cruise Gratuities and Tipping

 Azamara, Celestyal Cruises, Crystal Cruises, Hapag-Lloyd Cruises, Marella Cruises, Paul Gauguin Cruises, P&O Cruises, Regent Seven Seas Cruises, Scenic Ocean Cruises, Scenic River Cruises, Seabourn Cruise Line, SeaDream Yacht Club, Silversea Cruises, Virgin Voyages and Uniworld

 Cruise lines need to fill their ships.
 To help them do this, from time to time, they offer promotions, often referred to as ‘packages.’
-The most popular of these is the infamous ‘drinks package’ but you will often find offers that include prepaid cruise gratuities.
-These can represent a considerable saving on your cruise.
+The infamous ‘drinks package’ is the most popular, but offers often include prepaid cruise gratuities.
+These can represent considerable savings on your cruise.

 Seasoned cruisers know one of the most nervous times is waiting for your luggage to appear in your stateroom.
 The worst thing that can happen is that just your luggage tags turn up!